by Mike Ratliff

 Christ clearly tells us that believers can do no good at all without Him.
 What happens to those branches who are cut away, the dead wood, the apostate Christians?
 They are gathered, thrown into the fire, and burned.
 This will happen at the Final Judgment.
 Christ then tells us that those who truly abide in Him can ask whatever they wish and it will be done for them.
 Is this a blank check?

-“By this my Father is glorified, that you bear much fruit and so prove to be my disciples.
-As the Father has loved me, so have I loved you.
-Abide in my love.
-If you keep my commandments, you will abide in my love, just as I have kept my Father’s commandments and abide in his love.
-These things I have spoken to you, that my joy may be in you, and that your joy may be full.”
-(John 15:8-11 ESV)
+8 My Father is glorified by this, that you bear much fruit, and so prove to be My disciples.
+9 Just as the Father has loved Me, I have also loved you; abide in My love.
+10 If you keep My commandments, you will abide in My love; just as I have kept My Father’s commandments and abide in His love.
+11 These things I have spoken to you so that My joy may be in you, and that your joy may be made full.
+John 15:8-11 (NASB)

 The asking of whatever believers wish and it will be done for them is in light of these believers bearing godly fruit proving that they are Christ’s disciples.
 They are well loved by the Lord and they abide in that love.
 They show it by keeping the Father’s commandments.
 In this obedience they also abide in His love.
 These believers do have their prayers answered like this because they ask both believing and according the will of God.
 Their desires are lined up with His.
 They ask for wisdom and discernment so they can obey Him.
 They ask for joy and peace so they can stand and not fall and they can be content even when the enemy is attacking from every side.
 Their joy is full and that joy comes from the Lord.